-DWWA judge profile: Monty Waldin - Decanter
+DWWA Regional Chair for Tuscany: Monty Waldin - Decanter

 Monty Waldin

-Monty Waldin became the first wine writer to specialise in green issues in the mid-1990s and his first book, The Organic Wine Guide, was published in 1999 and voted Britain’s Wine Guide of the Year.
-At the time, Waldin was developing a biodiversity project for a Demeter certified biodynamic vineyard in California, and he has drawn on this and other winemaking experiences in both hemispheres for subsequent writings.
+Monty Waldin is a British broadcaster, author, and occasional winemaker specialising in organics and biodynamics.
+His first book, The Organic Wine Guide, published in 1999, was voted Britain’s Wine Guide of the Year.

+He was developing a biodiversity project for a biodynamic vineyard in California at that time, and has drawn on this and other winemaking experiences in both hemispheres for subsequent writing.
-He is the author of other award-winning books including Wines of South America, and was filmed in 2007 for Britain’s Channel 4 documentary Château Monty on biodynamic winemaking in Roussillon, France.
-His latest book, Biodynamic Wine, is a how-to guide for would-be biodynamic wine-growers.

-Waldin has contributed to radio, newspapers, and wine, travel and environmental publications.
-He frequently visits Tuscany where his Italian partner and their son live, and advises on biodynamics to farms, vineyards, gardens and olive groves across the globe.
+He has experience working in conventional, organic and biodynamic vineyards and wineries in both hemispheres, with the likes of the Lurton, Fetzer, and Gauby families.
+His other award-winning books include Biodynamic Wines and Wines of South America.

+In 2008 he was the subject of ‘Château Monty’, a wine-making documentary series on biodynamic winemaking in the Roussillon, France.

 Follow Monty on Twitter at @MontyWaldin or visit his website.